wachin/wps-office-all-mui-win-language/README.md

 You can also upload it to: [https://virustotal.com](https://virustotal.com) to check its Reliability.

-### Install deb with right clic
+## 1.)
+Install deb with right clic
-When you right click on the deb you should see an option in your file manager to install deb
+When you right click on the deb you should see an option in your file manager to install deb, this on MX Linux, Debian, Ubuntu, but if not in your distro, search on the web how to install deb files.

 ## 2.)
 Install ttf-wps-fonts

 These are the symbol fonts required by wps-office.
 They are used to display math formulas.

-### Mirrors from github
+Since the official download is no longer available I uploaded the file to GitHub:

 **For debian based Linux:**
 [https://github.com/wachin/ttf-wps-fonts/releases/download/1.0/ttf-wps-fonts_1.0_all.deb](https://github.com/wachin/ttf-wps-fonts/releases/download/1.0/ttf-wps-fonts_1.0_all.deb)